sourmash-bio/sourmash/doc/command-line.md

 ### `sourmash signature manifest` - output a manifest for a file

 Output a manifest for a file, database, or collection.
-Note that these manifests are not always suitable for use as standalone manifests;
-the `sourmash sig collect` command produces standalone manifests.
+Note that these manifests are not usually suitable for use as standalone manifests; the `sourmash sig collect` and `sourmash sig check` commands produce standalone manifests.

 For example,
 ```